EntySec/HatSploit-Docs/docs/development/writing-plugins.md

             'Name': "",
             'Plugin': "",
             'Authors': [
-                'Your name (your nickname) - plugin developer', ],
+                'Your name (your username) - plugin developer', ],
             'Description': "",
         })